ryancole/ryancole.github.com/_posts/2014-01-25-entity-framework-repository-pattern.md

     int Count(Expression<Func<T, bool>> predicate);

     ICollection<T> Where(Expression<Func<T, bool>> predicate);

-    ICollection<T> All { get; }
 }
 {% endhighlight %}

 In this generic interface, we've got several generic methods and a property.
 Right here we can see that anybody who will be accessing our repositories only has to know about calling the `Insert` method, if they wish to create a new `Character`.
 The won't have to know how to use Entity Framework or SQL queries.

 An important thing to note about this repository interface is that these methods return `ICollection` instead of `IQueryable`.
-This prevents implementation details of the underlying ORM from leaking outside of the repository.
+This prevents implementation details of the underlying ORM from leaking outside of the repository, by forcing the result to be materialzed before leaving the repository.
 With an `IQueryable`, the users of the repository would still be able to evaluate queries outside of the repository.
+In cases where a `GetAll` method is required, you may want to consider using `IQueryable` though.
+Immedietly materializing a `GetAll` method on top of a large data set would be bad.
+While the goal of the repository is to encapsulate the details of the ORM, it should also take into account performance related issues such as this.

 {% highlight csharp %}
 class Repository<T> : IRepository<T> where T : class